helloecho12345/CV/README.md

 ### <a name="skills">Skills</a>

 - **Quick Learner** - Able to take on new technologies and learn new practices rapidly and efficiently.
 I actively sought out challenges during the Makers Academy course, including producing our two week final project in Python and Pygame with no prior experience.
 - **Adaptable** - New environments, new languages, new teams, new challenges.
 I have worked with various levels of stakeholders from Chief Executives to nurses to admins, as well as various backgrounds from architects to research professors.
+I'm able to work within limited resources, be it people or material resources.
-- **Creative** - Coming from a hard science and social science background, with interests in the arts, I have learned to be creative with my problem-solving.
+- **Creative** - Coming from a hard science and social science background, with interests in the arts, I have learned to be creative with my problem-solving and always try to consider different perspectives of a problem.
 - **Inquisitive** - I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.
+I try to attend as many learning events as I can to learn about how tech can be applied in different situations.
-- **Attention to detail** - From presentations to missing semi-colons, the details of a project can speak volumes or with code, possibly not at all.
+- **Attention to detail** - From presentations to missing semi-colons, I can find that random 's' if I have to.
 - **Enthusiastic** - I am highly motivated, and unafraid of challenge.
-The start of a new project is always fun and working through the problems so satisfying.
+I love the ideation process of a project and dreaming of what can be.
 - **Team-player** - I've had to work with team members from all sorts of backgrounds and working collaboratively towards a shared goal drives quicker success.
+Having recently attended a hackathon, our team attempted to use a framework with limited knowledge of it, and although the project needs further work, the enthusiasm of each team member helped us work together with agility.
 - **Commitment** - I completed the 3 months of Makers Academy coding bootcamp as a remote student.
 This required discipline, focus and commitment.

 ***